 executableLocation property

-An invocation object MAY contain a property named executableLocation whose value is a fileLocation object (§3.3) specifying the absolute URI of the tool's executable file.
+An invocation object MAY contain a property named executableLocation whose value is an artifactLocation object (§3.4) specifying the location of the tool's primary executable file.

-Although in general a fileLocation object can specify either a relative reference or an absolute URI, the fileLocation object that is the value of the executableLocation property SHALL specify an absolute URI and SHOULD follow the guidance in §3.3.4 for non-deterministic absolute URIs.

-NOTE 1: This property is defined in the invocation object rather than in the tool object (§3.12) because the identical tool might be invoked from different paths on different machines.
+NOTE 1: This property is defined in the invocation object rather than in the toolComponent object (§3.19) because the identical tool might be invoked from different paths on different machines.

-NOTE 2: This property might duplicate information in the commandLine property (§3.13.2).
+NOTE 2: This property might duplicate information in the commandLine property (§3.20.2).
 It is necessary because the command line might not explicitly specify the path to the tool (for example, if the tool directory is on the execution path), and this information is important for troubleshooting.